dbaldridge-lab/htcf/data_provenance.md

 - interpretation of results
 - when results led to subsequent experiments or changes to experimental methods

-Our lab typically captures this information using a template stored in Lab Archives.
+Our lab has a template stored in Lab Archives that provides a framework for documenting these items.
+- Relevant communications, equipment printouts, and notebooks(e.g. .ipynb) are attached

-The raw data folder contains a README with a link to this document.
-A new document is created for each sequencing submission.
-Relevant communications, equipment printouts, and notebooks(e.g. .ipynb) are attached.
+- A README with a link to this document is placed in the relevant raw data directory Ideally, a new document should be created for each sequencing submission.
+It is essential if the data is intended for publication.

 ### Make a data management plan
 Document: